-Some resort to straight up scamming people on top of already illegal trade.
+Some resort to straight-up scamming people on top of already illegal trade.
 They often use other minerals and rock formations that have similar visual or physical properties and claim them to be Moon Rocks.

-An example of this is action was when the Dutch National Museum uncovered that a Moon Rock gifted to the Prime Minister by the United States was in fact petrified wood.
+An example of this action was when the Dutch National Museum uncovered that a Moon Rock gifted to the Prime Minister by the United States was in fact petrified wood.

 It’s still uncertain how exactly this happened, and no culprit for this particular event has been found.

-You can’t buy moon rocks but you can buy meteorites.
+TIP: You can’t buy moon rocks but you can buy meteorites.
 One of them is available on Amazon with great reviews, you can check it here (Amazon link).

-Can you loan Moon Rocks?
+Can You Loan Moon Rocks?

 So, it’s illegal to own a Moon Rock, illegal to sell a Moon Rock, and illegal to buy a Moon Rock.
 Does that mean the public has to rely solely on imagination while only lunar explorers and organizations experience the wonders of this find for humanity?
 No, it doesn’t.

 You can loan Moon Rocks from the STFC and the NASA Astromaterials Curation Office.
 One can temporarily have experience with Moon Rocks for educational purposes, and specimens have been loaned to thousands of schools, museums, and outreach organizers.